todthomson/intro-to-linux-dotnetcore-docker/Part1.md

 9. Once you see the message __installation complete__ click _restart now_.

-## End of step 1
+## End of Part 1

-__Congrats!__ You now have fresh GNU/Linux VM.
+__Congrats!__ You now have fresh Linux VM.

-Take a 5 minute coffee break and then head over to [Step 2 - Ubuntu GNU/Linux Configuration & Maintenance](Part2.md).
+Take a 5 minute coffee break and then head over to [2.
+Ubuntu Linux Configuration & Maintenance](Part2.md).